Best holiday rental deals in Adelaide

 Family-friendly attractions in Adelaide

-For those on a family vacation, Adelaide never disappoints with its wide range of activities and sights.
-Swimming with dolphins ranks high on this bucket-list.
+Book a holiday home in Adelaide and you'll find plenty of fun attractions ot keep the kids busy.
+Swimming with dolphins has got to be high on the list!
 Join one of the many dolphin cruises and explore the waters of Adelaide where you can view, click, and swim alongside these playful marine creatures in their natural habitat.

-Chocolate and children are always a hit, so treat them with a tour of Haigh’s Chocolate Factory.
+Chocolate and children are always a good combination, so treat them with a tour of Haigh’s Chocolate Factory.
 Get to learn how cocoa beans are selected and made into mouth-watering chocolate at the oldest family-owned chocolate manufacturer in Australia.
 There are tastings with complimentary hot beverages too.

 Home to more than 1,800 animals and other species, the Adelaide Zoo is a child-friendly option.
 Children get to see and learn about exotic species like giant pandas and feed animals during an “Animal Experience.”
 There are three different levels of experiences available at the zoo to suit different tastes and budgets.

-Adelaide scores high on festivals, and there is a perfect one for every traveller.
+Adelaide offers a perfect festival for every traveller.
 The Adelaide Fringe is the second-largest arts festival in the world.
 It takes place across multiple locations in the city for almost a month around February-March.
 Approximately 900 events spanning comedy, film, theatre, dance, and more are part of this grand fest.